Recommended content for you

 As I was writing this article, I felt that the festival was made up of the local people's passionate desire to liven up KihokuTown.

-The biggest highlight is the collaboration between the sea nebuta ``Great Toro'' and the sea peacock ``Hanabi'' which is worth seeing!
-Why not take this opportunity to visit and make summer memories at the Kihoku Toro Festival 2023, which is filled with the thoughts of everyone KihokuTown?
+The biggest highlights, the collaboration between the Sea Nebuta "Large Lantern" and the Sea Peacock "Fireworks", are definitely worth seeing!
+Why not take this opportunity to make some summer memories at the Kihoku Lantern Festival 2024, which is filled with the feelings of the people of KihokuTown?

 [Inquiries regarding the Kihoku Lantern Festival]